 The surviving Roman soldiers had to maneuver on a strip of land of only 220 meters wide, but the northern part was out of reach of the Germanic spears.
 The legionaries now must have understood that they could no longer proceed to the northwest, but had to take the easier road to the southwest, to Haltern on the Lippe and Xanten on the Rhine.

 As it turned out, they were not able to destroy the Germanic position on the slope of the Kalkriese hill.
 The archaeological record suggests that there were fights at the wall, and the Romans were repulsed.
 The legionaries had to continue along the wall, and the Germanic warriors could easily kill many of them.
 We have already seen, the distribution of finds suggests that after the Roman army had been cut in two, the southern group was either annihilated to the west of the Kalkriese narrows, or recuperated and proceeded without archaeologically traceable losses to the southwest, in the direction of the Lippe.
-As we will see below, there is evidence that there were survivors who knew about fights in the Lippe valley.
+There is evidence that there were survivors who knew about fights in the Lippe valley.